Do you find yourself cracking your back regularly? Do you continuously rub soothing creams on your neck to ease chronic pain?

-Because lower quality inversion tables may easily break, it’s important to research the warranty options available to you from the inversion table manufacturer.
-If an inversion table comes with a five-year warranty from the manufacturer, it’s less likely to break than a table with a one-year warranty or a table with no warranty at all.
+Because lower-quality inversion tables may easily break, it’s essential to research the warranty options available to you from the inversion table manufacturer.

 Most inversion tables will require some degree of assembly.
 For the most part, this assembly should be uncomplicated.
 It should be described clearly in an included instruction manual.

 In the case of some more advanced machines—especially the motorized tables—assembly may be more complicated.

 If you are unfamiliar with inversion tables, it may be worthwhile to purchase expert assembly from the table vendor.

 Do not take any risks when assembling your inversion table.
 If put together improperly, you may void your warranty.
 Even worse, you may injure yourself.

 If you already suffer from back pain, there’s no need to risk more.
 Take care when assembling your inversion table.

 After you purchase an inversion table, you may face difficulty when assembling it.
 You may find it broken or defective.
 You may decide that the inversion makes you too light-headed.

 If you face any problems with your table, or if you want to return it, you’ll want an excellent support team behind the manufacturing company.